y2s82/goblin_camp/Goblin Camp/Readme.txt

 *Basic offensive spells have been added, and can be modded in pretty easily.
 *Buckets, which is an important change because goblins can now use them to douse flames if they get too close.
 Also dumping filth is done with buckets now instead of barrels.
-*Chimenys.
+*Chimneys.
 Constructions which use fuel to produce their products, such as kitchens, will produce smoke as the orcs work and really add to the atmosphere.
 Mind you, working with fire always has its risks...
 *Slope is calculated for the entire map depending on the heightmap used to create it, which will make filth flow downwards.
 Most of the time this means that filth flows from your camp towards the river, but rocky